| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 detailed totem sculpted from Green Stuff or cut out of tree.
 Or if you have a Chaos

 monument or totem for your Warhammer Fantasy Battle army this might fit too.
+Buildings: You will need a couple of buildings to represent the

 borders of the Forbidden Square.
 If you have some card buildings these can do it very